One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A One-loop partition function in the thermal AdS with a tensionless ETW brane

 The trace of the heat kernel is given by

 Using this we can compute the 1-loop partition function as an integral over $t$:

-We can show the above equation by differentiating with respect to $\lambda_{n}$ and note that the it is an identity up to infinite constant.
+We can show the above equation by differentiating with respect to $\lambda_{n}$.
+Note that it is an identity up to an infinite constant.
 The point is that $K$ satisfies the heat conduction equation